neng-wang/neng-wang.github.io/index.md

 During my undergraduate study, I worked in [CVR-Lab] supervised by [Prof. Yuchao Dai] as a Research Assistant on LiDAR/Visual 3D Registration and Reconstruction, Dual LiDAR calibration, etc.
 I've served in the NWPU Dancing Robot Research And Training Base - Rescue Robot Group [Team - Explorer] for two years as a Robot Software Engineer and Team Leader since July, 2017.
-As usual, we participate in *RoboCup Rescue Robot League Regional Open Competitions*, and my main contribution is about SLAM, Robot Localization and Navigation, Path Planning, etc.
+As usual, we participate in *RoboCup Rescue Robot League Regional Open Competitions*, and my main contribution is about SLAM, Robot Localization and Navigation, Path Planning, etc. -->

-Github: [MaxChanger] \| [Google Scholar] \| Email: [sunjiadai AT foxmail dot com], [sunjiadai AT mail.nwpu.edu.cn]
+Github: [neng-wang]  \| Email: nwang@nudt.edu.cn, neng.wang@hotmail.com

 <!-- <font color='#318CE7'><b>- I am looking for a job opportunity about 3DVision, free to contact me if you think we are a good match.</b></font> -->